International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 #### 2.7.1 POST

-A consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [ContractNegotiationEventMessage](./message/contract-negotiation-event-message.json) to `negotiations/:providerPid/events` to accept the current provider [Offer](../model/terminology.md#offer).
+A consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [ContractNegotiationEventMessage](./message/contract-negotiation-event-message.json) to `negotiations/:providerPid/events` to accept the current
+[Provider's](../model/terminology.md#provider) [Offer](../model/terminology.md#offer).
 If the [Contract Negotiation's](./contract.negotiation.protocol.md#ack---contractnegotiation) state is successfully transitioned, the provider must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

-If the current [Offer](../model/terminology.md#offer) was created by the consumer, the provider must return HTTP code 400 (Bad Request) with an `NegotiationErrorMessage` in the response body.
+If the current [Offer](../model/terminology.md#offer) was created by the consumer, the [Provider](../model/terminology.md#provider) must return HTTP code 400 (Bad Request) with an `NegotiationErrorMessage` in the response body.

 ### 2.8 The provider `negotiations/:providerPid/agreement/verification` resource

 #### 2.8.1 POST

 The consumer [Connector](../model/terminology.md#connector--data-service-) can POST a [ContractAgreementVerificationMessage](./message/contract-agreement-verification-message.json) to verify an [Agreement](../model/terminology.md#agreement).
-If the [Contract Negotiation's](./contract.negotiation.protocol.md#ack---contractnegotiation) state is successfully transitioned, the provider must return HTTP code 200 (OK).
+If the [Contract Negotiation's](./contract.negotiation.protocol.md#ack---contractnegotiation) state is successfully transitioned, the [Provider](../model/terminology.md#provider) must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ```
 POST https://connector.provider.com/negotiations/urn:uuid:a343fcbf-99fc-4ce8-8e9b-148c97605aab/agreement/verification